 - The ever-anticipated address by Rep. John Lewis

 He has volunteered with civic, faith-based and non-profit organizations nationwide.
 Bosco’s mission has always been to be a catalyst for positive change within a bipartisan, diverse and inclusive arena.
 It was from this positioning that he ultimately became an observer, thinker, visionary, doer and the voice of the people.

-Bosco is grateful to God for his research, the various components of the Winning Formula, and for the experiences, insights, and life lessons acquired on his journey, all of which inspired his love for people from all walks of life, and contributed to his vision and ability to be an agent of change and an influencer.
+Bosco is grateful to God for his research, the various components of the Winning Envelope, and for the experiences, insights, and life lessons acquired on his journey, all of which inspired his love for people from all walks of life, and contributed to his vision and ability to be an agent of change and an influencer.